-FoodCloud is a company limited by guarantee incorporated in the Republic of Ireland.
-The registered office of the company is 8 Broomhill Business Park, Broomhill Road, Dublin 24., which is also the principal place of business of the company.
-The financial statements have been presented in Euro (€) which is also the functional currency of the company.
+FoodCloud Hubs Company Limited by Guarantee is a company limited by guarantee incorporated in the Republic of Ireland.
+The registered office of the company is Unit 8 Broomhill Business Park, Broomhill Road, Tallaght, Dublin 24., which is also the principal place of business of the company The financial statements have been presented in Euro (€) which is also the functional currency of the company.